swiss-territorial-data-lab/proj-roadsurf/README.md

 <figcaption align="center">Simplified diagram of the methodology for this project.</figcaption>
 </figure>

-We first searched for statistical differences between the classes in order to perform a supervised classification.
+We first searched for statistical differences between the classes in order to perform a supervised classification based on machine-learning methods.
 As we could not find any significative difference between the roads, we used artificial intelligence for the detection and classification of the roads.
 The [object detector of the STDL](https://github.com/swiss-territorial-data-lab/object-detector) was used.
 It is based on [detectron2 by FAIR](https://github.com/facebookresearch/detectron2). <br>
 The procedure based on road segmentation is presented in priority here.
 The statistical procedure can be found under the section [Other uses](#other-uses).

 ### Results